Why Portugal’s NHR Tax Incentive is Going Away

 You can talk to us now about the prospects of getting that; there may be alternatives worth considering.
 If you already have NHR status, you’re okay, but if you want to live in Europe, there may be better deals.
 Places like Italy and Greece and tax-friendly countries like Cyprus, Malta, and Ireland may be worth considering.

 The bottom line is that you must quickly move on all your options.
 If you’re considering moving to Portugal, talk to us at Nomad Capitalist.
-You may want to live in Portugal, and the immigration options won’t be going away, but it appears the tax-friendliness will.
+You may want to live in Portugal, and while the immigration options won’t be going away, it appears some of the tax-friendliness is.

 Let’s discuss all the possible options, depending on your situation.
-You must move quickly if you want to get grandfathered into Portugal’s NHR program.
 To find out more, get in touch here.

 Get Tips to Reduce Taxes and Build Freedom Overseas